sagieinav/obsidian-cs-knowledge-base/README.md

 	Use the vault in Obsidian as you normally would, adding or changing notes.

 ##### Using and Getting Latest Updates
-Perform these steps every time you wanna fetch my latest changes and merge them with your current vault.
+Perform these steps every time you wanna fetch my latest updates and merge them with your current vault.
 *BE EXTRA CAUTIOUS WHEN PERFOMING THESE STEPS, TO AVOID POTENTIAL DATA LOSS.*

 5.  **Commit your changes:**